talhazaman2001/.github/profile/README.md

 # 👋 Hi, I'm Talha!

 ☁️ I'm a BSc Mathematics Graduate who has proven experience as a Cloud/DevOps Engineer.
-I have aPassion for automation through Python/Bash scripts and integrating AI into Cloud Solutions for security and cost optimisation - GitHub is where I document all my projects that solve real-world business problems
+I have a passion for integrating AI into Cloud Solutions for security and cost optimisation, and automation through Python/Bash scripts - GitHub is where I document all my projects that solve real-world business problems

 💡 2x AWS Certified: AWS Certified Cloud Practitioner & AWS Solutions Architect Associate